SmithWillSuffice/ohanga-pai/content/blog/23_toonastytwit.md

 economics ignores.
 This is why orthodox economics is not only stupid, it's a hazard to human life.
 Most economists need to be locked up in cages in zoo's.

+There are also local minima where economic agents minimise their costs at the expense of others, resulting in global minimum cost being inaccessible --- because the local minima are not the least cost.
+For example, greed, avarice, vice, exploitation, all lower costs for some, but massively increase costs for many others, and are not necessarily global optimums even for the local greedy agents.

 ${}^\sharp$The physical noumena obey laws we might be fortunate to discover, but no scientist has any idea how or why physical matter obeys the laws we observe.